Fact checked

 In this article, we are referring only to enduring powers of attorney, which continues past the point of mental capacity.
 However, there are powers of attorney that are limited — for example, when you are travelling.
 Willful does not offer non-continuing (or limited) power of attorney documents at this time.

-What Are The Duties Of An Enduring Power Of Attorney In Alberta?
+What Are The Responsibilities Of An Enduring Power Of Attorney In Alberta?

 In Alberta, your enduring power of attorney can do anything in relation to property and finances that you could do, except make a will.
 This includes things like paying bills, collecting debt, applying for benefits, or selling your assets.
 The only thing your attorney for property cannot do, is make your will.